benetech/martus.martus-build/BuildFiles/Documents/README.txt

   Martus 2.6 in Arabic in a Mac OS.

-O. Changes from version 2.0.1 to version 2.5
+P. Changes from version 2.0.1 to version 2.5

 - Added ability to create new versions of sealed bulletins so that changes or additions can be made to previously sealed